The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Unveiling the Holy Grail: Infinite Leverage and Zero Accountability

 The holy grail of infinite leverage relates to the desire for zero accountability.
 Authoritarian regimes from remotest antiquity have attempted to debase the coinage they issued.
-In our age, technology, in the form of dirt-cheap processing power, has made possible a high-tech form of coin clipping via the derivatives markets.
+In our age, technology, in the form of dirt-cheap processing power, has made a high-tech form of coin clipping via the derivatives markets possible.
 Not only can a derivative not be touched, smelled or seen, but the banks that use them are not even required to report their derivatives books on a balance sheet.

 Banks have many regulators, but these are all concerned with the on-balance sheet borrowing and lending businesses that are their “traditional” businesses.
 The banking industry self-regulates derivatives with the enthusiastic support of the Federal Reserve, a private corporation that they, the banks, own.